 Culture Minister Margaret Hodge said:

-The freedom the internet brings must be balanced by appropriate safeguards, and this ke recommendation from Dr Byron's landmark report will help children and parents safely enjoy the wealth of benefits that the internet can offer.
+The freedom the internet brings must be balanced by appropriate safeguards, and this ke recommendation from Dr Byron's landmark report will help children and parents safely enjoy the wealth of benefits that the

 Video footage of vicious bare-knuckle fighting on a Bradford housing estate has been posted on the internet.